-Under the FSA's capital adequacy guidelines and related ordinances, if a bank fails to maintain capital levels under the capital buffer requirements in accordance with Basel III and the G-SIB capital surcharge, the FSA may order a bank to submit and implement a reasonable capital distribution constraint plan to restore the capital levels.
-This plan shall include restrictions on capital distributions, such as dividends, share buybacks, discretionary payments on other Tier 1 capital instruments and bonuses, in such amount as determined depending on the degree of insufficiency of such requirements.
+Under the FSA's capital adequacy guidelines and guidelines for the leverage ratio and related ordinances, if a bank fails to maintain capital levels under the capital buffer requirements or the leverage buffer requirements in accordance with Basel III and the G-SIB capital surcharge and leverage buffer, the FSA may order a bank to submit and implement a reasonable capital distribution constraint plan to restore the capital levels.
+This plan shall include restrictions on capital distributions, such as dividends, share buybacks, discretionary payments on Additional Tier 1 capital instruments and bonuses, in such amount as determined depending on the degree of insufficiency of such requirements.